isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-august.md

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep

-Indirecte providers en directe factuurpartners die op licenties gebaseerde services in het Cloud Solution Provider af te werken
+Indirecte providers en directe factuurpartners die services op basis van licenties in het Cloud Solution Provider gebruiken

 ### <a name="details"></a>Details